warbeard85/a-dram-with-drew/content/post/balvenie-twelve-doublewood.md

 ### The Nose

 Balvenie has a very pleasant and sweet nose, you can predominantly smell the influence of the sherry cask.
-I'm also picking up sweet cherry scents and hints of almond which combined with the sweetness remindns me of the marizpan on a christmas cake.
+I'm also picking up sweet cherry scents and hints of almond which combined with the sweetness reminds me of the marizpan on a christmas cake.

 ### The Taste